dustinhayes/JS-Unplugged/README.md

 }
 ```

-The most interesting and convenient conditional is the ternary operator.
+The most interesting and convenient conditional is the ternary operator:

 ```javascript
 /* expression */ ? /* truthy return */ : /* falsy return */;
 ```

 This operator takes an expression to be evaluated before the `?`.
 If the expression resolves to `truthy` the value of the expression after the `?` and before the `:` is returned, other wise the value of the expression after the `:` and before the `;` is returned.
-We use this often for conditional checks.
+We use this often for quick conditional checks.

 ```javascript
 var name;